Red Hen Publications

 • • • •

-Which finally strikes me as being very odd timing.
+Which finally occurs to me as being very odd timing.

 The war had been over for a decade.
 There had no doubt been a considerable flurry of searches on suspected DE homes in the immediate aftermath.
 But the Dark Arts, in themselves, are not illegal.
 They are not even universally disapproved of socially.
 Why is the Ministry suddenly making raids on “suspected Dark wizards’” homes now?